 Note: As I’m not a diehard Tournament player, most of my matchup experience is theoretical and/or based on personal experience.

-In general, as a glass cannon OTK deck your matchups aren’t amazing and generally come down to whether or not you can play your deck uninterrupted.
+In general, as a glass cannon OTK deck your matchups aren’t overly varied and primarily come down to whether or not you can play your deck uninterrupted.

-Universally, going first with Dragunity is relatively uninteresting as it involves either summoning Dragunity Knight - Ascalon and passing or setting Dragunity Couse or Dragunity Phalanx and passing, setting whatever backrow you have availiable to you.
+Universally, going First with Dragunity is relatively uninteresting as it usually involves either summoning Dragunity Knight - Ascalon and passing or setting Dragunity Couse or Dragunity Phalanx and passing, setting whatever backrow you have availiable to you.
 There’s some variations to your opening play depending on your hand, but it’s rarely matchup dependent.

 Dark Magician is an OK matchup, provided you have the means of forcing Magician Navigation, or disrupting the Dark Magical Circle Banish.
 If you can get an Ascalon to stick, you should have the means to clear their board and OTK, provided they don’t summon Kycoo the Ghost Destroyer.
 This matchup gets more and more difficult as the turns go on and they build Navigation negates in grave.
 Not to mention Dark Paladin is incredibly strong against Dragunity if you aren’t already set up.

 Going second against Cyber Dragon basically boils down to whether or not you can get rid of Cybernetic Overflow before committing to the board.
-It should be noted that Cyber Dragon is one of the few decks that can reliably OTK through Grit by means of Chimeratech Rampage Dragon to destroy your Tuners before you can Summon them.
+They can also use Cyberload Fusion to summon Chimeratech Rampage Dragon to destroy your Tuners before you can Summon them.
 As with any Backrow Deck, Hey, Trunade! is incredibly useful in this matchup.

 I would say Lunalight is an unfavourable matchup mainly because of Lunalight Sabre Dancer, who if summoned on the first turn is immune to Ascalon’s Banishing effect.
 You would be forced to use either Dragunity Divine Lance, Dragunity Knight - Vajrayana, or Dragunity Knight - Gae Bulg to clear the first one.
 The second Sabre Dancer, however, is almost impossible to clear outside of Vajrayana equipped with Lance.
 It should be noted that even if you can clear their board, OTKing them through Grit requires a Lance.